Harry Ackerman: Early life and education

-Harry Ackerman was born in Albany, New York and attended Dartmouth College as a theater arts major.
+Harry Ackerman was born in Albany, New York, on November 17, 1912.
+His father was French-Indian Mohawk, and his mother was Irish.
+He graduated from Dartmouth College in 1935 as a theater arts major.

 Career

-Ackerman began his career as a writer, but soon became a radio performer, appearing as the comic poet Wilbur W. Willoughby Jr. In 1938, he went to work as an advertising executive at Young & Rubicam.
+Ackerman began his career as a writer, but soon became a radio performer, appearing as the comic poet Wilbur W. Willoughby Jr. For a year after his college graduation he worked as a freelancer in radio and films.
+In 1936 or 1938, he went to work as an advertising executive at Young & Rubicam.
 In 1946, he became vice president of program operations.
+He left that agency to begin working at CBS on January 1, 1948.

 Ackerman began his career in television at CBS, where he started as an executive producer in New York for the network.
 Later he became vice president in charge of CBS programs in Hollywood, California.
 While at CBS he helped create, develop, oversee, and/or approve the casting of Gunsmoke, I Love Lucy, The Jack Benny Show, Burns and Allen, Amos 'n' Andy, Our Miss Brooks, and many other shows.
 Ackerman was CBS-TV west coast program vice president from 1948 to 1958.

 He began his own production company, Harry Ackerman Productions, where he immediately signed an exclusive deal with Paramount TV to create TV series, specials and feature films on a co-production basis, in 1973.
 He also went to work on network development for Hanna-Barbera Productions.
 He then joined Screen Gems, which later became Columbia Pictures Television, where he worked for 15 years, from 1958 until 1973.
 He worked on many TV shows while there, including, Father Knows Best, Bachelor Father (for Universal), Leave It to Beaver (for Universal), Dennis the Menace, The Donna Reed Show, Hazel, Grindl, Gidget, Bewitched, I Dream of Jeannie, The Flying Nun, The Monkees, and The Partridge Family.

 In the late 1940s, before coming to Hollywood, he was involved in the beginnings of the Suspense and Westinghouse Studio One dramatic radio anthologies.